 KrisFlyer miles are also more valuable than Velocity points in my book, so taking a devaluation of KrisFlyer miles on the way to Velocity doesn’t make too much sense.

-As such there wouldn’t be too many overseas KrisFlyer members trying to take advantage of this function – mostly Velocity points holders looking to take advantage of KrisFlyer redemptions on Singapore Airlines flights.
+As such there wouldn’t be too many overseas KrisFlyer members trying to take advantage of this function – mostly it will be Velocity points holders looking to take advantage of KrisFlyer redemptions on Singapore Airlines flights.

 Here’s an example: KrisFlyer redemption to Europe, one way, in Business Class

-Put simply, this is nearly 24 hours in one of the world’s best Business Class products – for over 47,000 points less than the equivalent flight when redeeming through Qantas Frequent Flyer.
+Put simply, this is nearly 24 hours in one of the world’s best Business Class products – for over 23,000 points less than the equivalent flight when redeeming through Qantas Frequent Flyer.
+Plus, the recent Krisflyer award pricing changes have significantly lowered the taxes on redemptions making it even more appealing.

 Calculating how many points you’ll receive when you transfer